cyuss/cyuss.github.io/_posts/2018-09-20-my-emacs-configuration.md

 ```

 ## Customization variables
 Emacs has many settings which we can change.
-I prefer to isolate the design's customization, like theme, outside of the init file.
+I prefer isolating the design's customization, like theme, outside of the init file.
 ```cl
 ;; save the customization and theme settings in other file (setq custom-file "~/.emacs.d/custom-settings.el")